 Onto the boulevard WB, where the same railroad curves to cross the road again and then head across the Allegheny River, and under the David L. Lawrence Convention Center.
 Up ahead are the 9th, 7th, and 6th St. Bridges, the "Three Sisters" because they look the same and were all built in the 1920's.

-Click to drive Fort Duquesne Blvd. westbound from the last traffic light onto the I-279 Fort Duquesne Bridge.
-This is technically the "10th St. Bypass", even though it doesn't begin until west of 10th St. It was the route of PA 380 Alternate but there are no shields left.
+Click to drive Fort Duquesne Blvd. and the 10th Street Bypass westbound from the last traffic light onto the I-279 Fort Duquesne Bridge and into the I-376 Fort Pitt Tunnel.
+This was the route of PA 380 Alternate but there are no shields left.
 Fort Duquesne Blvd. itself technically continues on the surface (the opposite direction of the first two photos on this page), but I'm including the video here in all its patched concrete glory.